Educator 64

-The Educator 64, also known as the PET 64 and Model 4064, was a microcomputer made by Commodore Business Machines in 1983.
-It was sold to schools as a replacement for aging Commodore PET systems.
+The Educator 64, also known as the PET 64 and Model 4064, was a microcomputer made by Commodore Business Machines in October 1984.
+It was sold exclusively to schools as a replacement for aging Commodore PET systems.
 Schools were reluctant to adopt the Commodore 64 "breadbox" design due to theft or vandalism of the smaller, more exposed components.
 The 4064 designation followed in line with the PET's 4008, 4016 and 4032 models as a 64 KB 40-column model.

-The internals of the Educator 64 were refurbished Commodore 64 motherboards and monochromatic green monitors.
+The internals of the Educator 64 were refurbished Commodore 64 motherboards and monochromatic green monitors, while the external cases were repurposed from the PET line.
 The area above the keyboard contained a quick reference card for BASIC 2.0 and Commodore DOS commands.
 The only differences between the Educator 64 and the other 64 models were the graphics capabilities, the built-in speaker, the sound amplifier with volume control, the 3.5 mm mini-jack for mono sound output to headphones, the internal power supply, and the keyboard which is missing the color abbreviations imprinted on the front edge of the number keys.
 The Educator 64 retained the ability to display shades of green, while the PET 64 and 4064 were monochrome-only.
 Though the PET 4008/4016/4032 computers had cases made entirely of metal, only the Educator 64's base was metal—the upper case was made of thick plastic.
+Select models of the Educator 64 came built-in with the Covox Voice Master, a speech-synthesis board originally for the Commodore 64.